 Reading of the Letter to the Law

 The most important message in this Letter is that power is within each person.
-Only she has at her fingertips everything she needs to produce significant changes in her life and the ability to make everything she wants happen.
+Only she has at her fingertips everything she needs to produce significant changes in her life and the ability to make everything she wants to happen.

 Each one has within himself the intelligence and ability necessary to change his life, even feeling that these have not yet manifested.
 The Magician in the Tarot symbolizes the person who is in control of his own life.

-On the emotional level, it represents maturity whether in love or in friendship.
+On the emotional level, it represents maturity, whether in love or in friendship.
 Your emotional connections are stable and happy.
-On a material level, this is a good time to make investments, relying on instincts and the abilities to assess situations and respective risks.
+On a material level, this is a good time to make investments, relying on instincts and the ability to assess situations and respective risks.

 Reading of Combinations of The Magician with Other Marseille Tarot Cards

 The concepts of new and unusual apply to all Cards combined with The Wizard.
-The positive connections are with the Aces of the Minor Arcana , and with the Cards The Sun, The Chariot and The Wheel of Fortune of the group of the Major Arcana.
+The positive connections are with the Aces of the Minor Arcana and with the Cards of The Sun, The Chariot, and The Wheel of Fortune of the group of the Major Arcana.
 Even when combined with relatively negative Cards, like The Tower, The Magician suggests that obstacles and difficulties will be overcome.